pawel-slowik/mklbimg/README.md

 [MLB](https://wiktorb.eu/mlb/) is used for the actual booting.
 Works only with x86 / x86\_64 images.

+Note: this repository is no longer maintained.
+The project it was originally used for has switched from using Buildroot to vendor provided images.

 ## Rationale

 I wanted a system that would run completely automated / unattended